Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

 // for the built-in transfer api var transferResult = await apizrMediator.SendDownloadQuery(
     new FileInfo("YOUR_FILE_FULL_NAME_HERE"));

+// OR for the built-in transfer api with custom param type var transferResult = await apizrMediator.SendDownloadWithQuery<MyDownloadParamType>(
+    new FileInfo("YOUR_FILE_FULL_NAME_HERE"), myDownloadParams);

 // OR for a custom transfer api var transferResult = await apizrMediator.SendDownloadQuery<ITransferSampleApi>(